onehashai/onehash-connect/help/code-blocks.md

 !!! tip ""

     Code playgrounds use [RFC 6570](https://www.rfc-editor.org/rfc/rfc6570.html)
     compliant URL templates to describe how links should be generated.
-Zulip's rendering engine will pass the URL-encoded code from the code block as the `code` parameter, denoted as `{code}` in this URL template, in order to generate the URL.
+OneHash Connect's rendering engine will pass the URL-encoded code from the code block as the `code` parameter, denoted as `{code}` in this URL template, in order to generate the URL.
 You can refer to parts of the documentation on URL